Minhounet/nuxlper/README.md

 # Nuxlper
-Nuxlper is bash-based set of tools to help the Nuxeo developer.
+Nuxlper is bash-based set of tools 🔧🔨 to help the Nuxeo developer.
 It provides :
-- Nuxeo docker container ready to use with a few options in nuxeo.conf and register the studio instance.
+- Nuxeo docker container ready to use with a few options in nuxeo.conf and register the studio 🎬 instance.
 - Fake smtp used by the Nuxeo container.
+- Postgresql docker container used by Nuxeo

-## Table of contents
+## 📖 Table of contents
 - [Getting started](#getting-started)
 - [Building the archive](#building-the-archive)
 - [Using Nuxlper](#using-nuxlper)